neondatabase/website/content/docs/conceptual-guides/branching.md

   - The Point in Time Reset (PITR) window is limited to 7 days of reasonable usage.
   - The compute node is limited to 1 vCPU and 256MB of RAM.
 - Branches are read-write.
-- An endpoint is created for each branch, which permits connecting to the branch as you would connect to any Neon project from a PostgreSQL client, an application, or the Neon API.
+- An endpoint is created for each branch, which permits connecting to the branch as you would connect to any Neon project from a client or application.

 ## Create a branch